etruel/wpematico/readme.txt

 As for image processing, it uses the core functions of Wordpress.
 Failing doing the latter, it will use the custom functions with or without cURL.

 If you like WPeMatico, please [Rate 5 Stars](https://wordpress.org/support/view/plugin-reviews/wpematico?rate=5#new-post) on Wordpress.
 Thanks! :)

+You can submit any bug in the [bugtracker](https://bitbucket.org/etruel/wpematico/issues).

 #### FEATURES:
 > #### FREE